Multiseat configuration: Motivation

 Since the 1960s computers have been shared between users.
 Especially in the early days of computing when computers were extremely expensive the usual paradigm was a central mainframe computer connected to numerous terminals.
 With the advent of personal computing this paradigm has been largely replaced by personal computers (or one computer per user).

-Multiseat setups are a return to this multiuser paradigm but based around a PC which supports a number of zero-clients usually consisting of a terminal per user (screen, keyboard, mouse).
+Multiseat setups are a return to this multiuser paradigm but based around a PC which supports a number of thin clients usually consisting of a terminal per user (screen, keyboard, mouse).

 In some situations a multiseat setup is more cost-effective because it is not necessary to buy separate motherboards, microprocessors, RAM, hard disks and other components for each user.
 For example, buying one high speed CPU, usually costs less than buying several slower CPUs.

 History

 In the 1970s, it was very commonplace to connect multiple computer terminals to a single mainframe computer, even graphical terminals.
 Early terminals were connected with RS-232 type serial connections, either directly, or through modems.
 With the advent of Internet Protocol based networking, it became possible for multiple users to log into a host using telnet or – for a graphic environment – an X Window System "server".
 These systems would retain a physically secure "root console" for system administration and direct access to the host machine.

-Support for multiple consoles in a PC running the X interface was implemented in 2001 by Miguel Freitas, using the Linux operating system and the X11 graphical system (at the time maintained by XFree86).
+Support for multiple consoles in a PC running the X interface was implemented in 2001 by Miguel Freitas, using the Linux kernel and the X11 graphical system (at the time maintained by XFree86).
 This was done using a patch in the display server to execute several instances of X at the same time such that each one captures specific mouse and keyboard events and the graphical content.
 This method received the name of multiseat or multiterminal.

 In 2001, Thinsoft BeTwin offered a multiseat solution for Windows, utilizing multiple graphics cards and peripherals attached to a single host PC.

 In 2002 a Canadian company, Userful Corporation, released Userful Multiplier, a multiseat Linux software solution that enables up to 10 users to simultaneously share one computer.
 Earlier they worked on a kernel-based approach to a multi-station platform computer, but abandoned the idea due to a problem with multiple video card support.